 Each buyer will be provided with a health management report and copies of my most recent whole herd CL, CAE, and Johne’s testing results.

 I take the health of my goats very seriously and because of that when a goat reaches 12 months old they are tested for Johne's (ELISA & PCR).
-After that I test annually for CL and CAE (generally in late summer/fall), and semi-annually for Johne's (ELISA in late summer/fall and ELISA & PCR in the spring).
+After that I test at least annually for CL, CAE, and Johne's (ELISA & PCR).

 Deworming and hoof care are done on an as needed basis.